The 6 Best AI Agent Platforms for Small Business (2026)

 Best for: Mid-market companies with complex business systems and the budget to match.
 If you're a small IT team, this probably isn't for you.

-But if you're part of a small IT team supporting a growing business, you don't have six months for testing and implementation.
-You need this working by Friday.
+If you're a small IT team supporting a growing business, you don't have six months for testing and implementation.
+The better option is a platform where the agents are already built and deployed for your exact use case.

 How Do You Decide: Build or Buy?